Its-Yayo/Macro-Calc/README.md

 ```

 ## Build
-You need to build this project first
+Firstly u need to build this project to produce an executable
 ```bash
 $ cargo build
 ```

-Then u now can run it
+Now run it
 ```bash
 $ cargo run
 ```